FactoryXCode/MfPack/MfPack/Cast/README.md

 ---

+MfCast is an independent Chromecast subsystem for Delphi.
+It handles device discovery, receiver control, local media serving, media preparation, subtitles, track selection, and optional remuxing/transcoding behind a small public API.

+MfCast can be used by:

+- MfPack media-player samples
+- Audio players
+- Radio applications
+- Slideshow or image applications
+- Dedicated Chromecast control applications
+- Third-party Delphi applications that use MfPack
+- Applications that do not otherwise use MfPack player classes

 ***MfCast.pas*** is the application main interface (TMfCast class).
 The other units contain device discovery, Cast V2.1 TLS/channel handling, controller logic, media planning, and
 a local HTTP server.